Taking care of sick kids is never easy. But these tips for fighting colds and treating symptoms should help.

 Use nature's potent power to help your kids heal and recover faster and make them more comfortable during illness.
 These home remedies pack a punch and will knock out icky ailments including a cough or a sore throat.
 You may even find you have many of these impactful ingredients on hand in your kitchen cupboard right now!

 Books.
 Even when they're feeling awful, some kids still want to be entertained when they're not sleeping off an illness.
 Bookworms may appreciate the downtime to catch up on the best kids' books of the past year.
 Bonus: this will allow for snuggle time too!

 Board Games.
 If your young patient is ready to sit up and have a little friendly competition, bust out a board game!
-These classic games will banish the sick day blues and these are our favorite new games from last year.
-Game on!
+These classic games will banish the sick day blues.

 Activities.
 When your little sunshine is feeling dim, try one of these low-energy activities that will keep them occupied while conserving energy.
 Bringing a smile to their face could be as easy as having a tea party or setting up an indoor fort.

 Printables.
 Your kiddo may be feeling much better but it's still a 'sick' day because most schools say students need to be fever-free for 24 hours before returning to the classroom.
 Fill that lull between sickness and full steam ahead with these fun winter-themed activity sheets.

 Podcasts.
 If the television is too bright or you want to turn off the tube, settle your kiddo down with a pair of headphones and a handful of podcasts.
 It will help pass the time, and they may even learn something, too!

 Shows that are perfect for binge-watching.
 Not sure where to start?
 These classic '90s TV shows will keep them entertained while lying on the family sofa.

 But what's new?
 For the latest and greatest kid-friendly offerings on Netflix, here's an awesome list of all the kids' shows and movies coming to Netflix this month.